YauheniNatynchyk/Coursework-Planner/readme.md

 You can watch [this video](https://www.loom.com/share/825be2e98a5046339500449dbf86ff01) about how to create your coursework-planner board.
 Written instructions are provided below.

+**IMPORTANT:** Copy issues **ONLY** for the current Sprint/week.
+The coursework content is updated frequently, you will not have the most up to date tasks on your board if you copy all modules at once.

 ## 1. How to get set up

 1. Fork [this repo](https://github.com/MigraCode-Barcelona/Coursework-Planner/) to your own GitHub